Swinney refuses to say if trans women are women

 The country’s top judges ruled the terms “woman” and “sex” in the Equality Act 2010 “refer to a biological woman and biological sex”.

-During Wednesday’s press conference, the cross-party panel was asked whether they believe a trans woman is a woman, in light of the ruling.
+During Wednesday’s press conference, the cross-party panel was asked whether they believe a transgender woman is a woman, in light of the ruling.

 The First Minister suggested he did not have time to answer the question, saying: “I don’t think we’ve got space for us all to answer.
 There will be plenty of opportunities for that.”